-My mum used to make this Chicken & Potato Stew.
-It’s one of the most satisfying, scrumptious chicken stews you’ll ever eat.
+This Chicken & Potato Stew is one of the most satisfying, scrumptious chicken stews you’ll ever eat.
 It’s perfect when you’re feeling dreary.
-The tomatoes in this dish are bursting with lycopene, and along with the chicken and potatoes, it makes a stick-to-your-ribs complete meal.
+The tomatoes in this dish are bursting with antioxidant-rich lycopene, and... along with the chicken and potatoes, it makes a stick-to-your-ribs complete meal.
 Add a crunchy salad of dark leafy greens and you’re set.

-1. Put the flour, a good pinch of sea salt and a grind or two of fresh black pepper into a clean, resealable plastic bag.
+Put the flour, a good pinch of sea salt, and a grind or two of fresh black pepper into a clean, resealable plastic bag.
 Add the chicken pieces and toss until well coated.

-4. Add the white wine to deglaze the pan.
+Add the water to deglaze the pan.
 Let it bubble until it looks syrupy.
 Add the diced tomato and cook, stirring until the mixture begins to thicken and turn orangey-red in color, about 7 minutes.

-If you don’t like dark meat, you can use 2 whole skin-on chicken breasts on the bone, halved and quartered.
+If you don’t like dark meat, you can use two whole skin-on chicken breasts on the bone, halved and quartered.

-If 6-8 portions is too much for you, use 2 pieces of skin-on chicken breast and halve the rest of the ingredients.
-If you need the stovetop for other dishes, after adding the tomatoes in step 5, bake the stew in a 375F oven for 1 hour.
+If 6-8 portions is too much for you, use two pieces of skin-on chicken breast and halve the rest of the ingredients.
+If you need the stovetop for other dishes, after adding the tomatoes in step 5, bake the stew in a 375-degree oven for one hour.

 If you are on a low iodine diet, peel the potatoes.